Joseph Mitchell (writer)

-Joseph Quincy Mitchell (July 27, 1908 – May 24, 1996) was an American writer best known for his works of creative nonfiction he published in The New Yorker.
-His work primarily consists of character studies, where he used detailed portraits of people and events to highlight the commonplace of the world, especially in and around New York City.
+Joseph Quincy Mitchell (July 27, 1908 - May 24, 1996) was an American writer best known for the work he published in The New Yorker.
+He is known for his carefully written portraits of eccentrics and people on the fringes of society, especially in and around New York City.
+He is also known for suffering from writer's block for several decades.